kimintime/MDS_Group9-Booking-App/README.md

 When you tap the Book button on the Item Description screen, you’re taken to the Booking screen.
 Booking defaults to 14 day blocks of time, and is not editable at this time.
 You may choose the time of start, and therefore the time that it’s due, by typing on the Calendar drop-down, selecting the date, and then selecting the time from the dropdown below it.
 Once you’ve selected a time suitable for you, tap on the Book button to book the item.
 You’re directed to a screen informing you of a successful booking, and then directed to your own bookings.

 #### Admin Mode
 When booking in admin mode, you are taken directly to editing that booking.
-The pencil icon allows you to edit that booking.
-Admins are not limited by 14 days, and may extend or shorten, or delete any booking made in the app.
-Tap on the Own Bookings button to see all of your current bookings.
+The pencil icon allows you to edit that booking, while the trash can icon allows the admin to remove the booking.
+As the booking disappears at that point, we recommend setting the item back to available before deleting the booking.
+If you forget though, you can always go find the item and set it back to available on its description page.
+Admins are not limited by 14 days, and may extend or shorten bookings, or delete any booking made in the app.
+Tap on the Own Bookings button to see all of your own current bookings.

 ---